RomainSire/Old-Portfolio/README.md

 Building my portfolio.

 The portfolio is available online at this address : http://romainsire.com
-Please consider that I'm a beginner developper, so if you notice a security breach, please feel free to report it or even correct it here on GitHub! :-)
+Please consider that I'm a beginner developper, so if you notice a security breach, please feel free to report it or even correct it here on GitHub!  :smiley:

 ## Context
-I builded my portfolio after a 3 month training at 3W Academy school (https://3wa.fr/) The portfolio is the last step to walidate this 3 month training.
+I builded my portfolio after a 3 month training at 3W Academy school (https://3wa.fr/)
+The portfolio is the last step to walidate this 3 month training.
 I was working at my engineering job while I was building the Portfolio on my free time.
 That's why it took a while..

 ## About the code